yopdog/test22/Liberland-constitution.md

   * **§IV.21(4)** The size of the Annual Budget shall not exceed the previous year’s actual revenue.
   * **§IV.21(5)** Should the funds gathered in the State Treasury not be able to cover the deficit, all Cantons who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.
+* **§IV.25.** A Bill shall become “Passed” upon passage by the Assembly and provisions of this Article.
+* **§IV.26.** A Bill shall become “Under Consideration” upon passing in the assembly pending the consideration by the Citizens.
+* **§IV.27.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act”, once it has become “Under Consideration” in accordance with §IV.26., and either sixty days have passed and no referendum has been called in accordance with §IV.22., or on the day the Bill obtained the assent of the Citizens in referendum under §IV.22. or §IV.23.

+### Article IX - Citizen Veto Power
 * **§IV.22.** All ordinary Bills, Treaty Bills and Financial Bills passed by the Assembly be subject to the right of general veto by the Citizens as expressed in a referendum.
   * **§IV.22(1)** Such referendum shall be triggered by the request of 5% of the overall number of Citizens registered to vote at the time of the last General Election, and shall be submitted within sixty days after the Bill was passed in the assembly
   * **§IV.22(2)** The Bill shall be deemed vetoed unless a simple majority of all Citizens taking part in the referendum vote “Aye”.